Website Queens University

-The main criteria for selection are demonstrated commitment to academic and teaching excellence in a post-secondary computing education environment (such as adjunct/sessional lecturing experience), and curriculum development experience.
-The successful candidate will be expected to demonstrate excellent teaching contributions at both the undergraduate and graduate levels.
-A continuing commitment to high quality scholarly work, service and administration is also expected.
+The main criteria for selection are: (i) a genuine, demonstrated commitment to academic and teaching excellence in a post-secondary computing education environment, and (ii) a demonstrated capacity for research in theory of computation as applied to AI.
+While at the School of Computing, the successful candidate will be expected to contribute to the theory of computing curriculum at the School of Computing, both through existing and newly created courses, and demonstrate outstanding teaching contributions at both the undergraduate and graduate levels, service and administration and research or scholarship.
 Support for course development and delivery as well as the scholarship of teaching and learning will be provided to the successful candidate by the Faculty of Arts and Science and through the Queen’s Centre for Teaching and Learning.

 · work collaboratively in an interdisciplinary and student-focused environment;

-· contribute to academic and pedagogical excellence in support of the programs in the School of Computing; and
+· contribute to academic and pedagogical excellence in support of the QSC programs, including on-line and professional programs; and

 · provide effective service contributions to the School, the Faculty of Arts and Science, the University, and the broader community.